aws-samples/build-enforce-network-security-multi-account-environments/README.md

 ![Architecture diagram](./images/full-architecture.png)

-This example requires the use of 2 AWS Accounts: 1 for the central Networking, Security and automation resources; and another one for the spoke VPCs.
+This example requires the use of 2 AWS Accounts: one for the central Networking, Security and automation resources; and another one for the spoke VPCs.
 The following resources are created in 3 AWS Regions (**us-east-1**, **us-east-2**, and **eu-west-1**):

 **Networking Account**